NMGIS/24-7-Supermarket-Map/CONTRIBUTING.md

             }
         },

-- Submit a pull request detailing added store
+- Submit a pull request detailing the added store